KU-MIDS-MO/assignment5-introp-25-26-Mona-a1/README.md

 Write a function `approx_real_root(coeffs, interval)` that:

-- receives a list `coeffs` of four numbers representing a cubic polynomial,starting with the coefficient of the free term and finishing with the coefficient of x^3
+- receives a list `coeffs` of four numbers representing a cubic polynomial, starting with the coefficient of the free term and finishing with the coefficient of x^3
 - receives a tuple `interval = (a, b)` with `a < b`,
 - assumes that **the polynomial has exactly one real root inside this interval**,
 - computes and returns a floating-point approximation of that root,